Selwyn Raab: The 51st State – WNET-13 (1971–1974)

 In 1971, he became a reporter-producer at the public broadcasting television station WNET-13 on the news program The 51st State, where he continued working on the Whitmore case.
 He proved that Whitmore was elsewhere on the day of the killings and helped clear him.
 It took seven more years to locate a witness whose testimony exonerated Whitmore in 1973 from an unrelated attempted rape conviction.
 Whitmore was released from prison after serving nine years for a "wrong man" conviction for attempted rape.
 Raab received a New York Press Club Award for Outstanding Television Journalism for his work on the case.
 His work was also nominated for an Emmy Award for Outstanding Achievement in News Feature Reporting Within a Regularly Scheduled News Program for the feature Shooting Gallery aired on December 18, 1973 (WNET).
 He became Executive Producer of The 51st State until he left for The New York Times in 1974.

 The New York Times (1974–2000)

 In 1974, Raab became a metropolitan staff reporter for The New York Times where he covered criminal justice and government corruption stories, particularly those that involved the American Mafia.
 During this period, he exposed perjured testimony and police and prosecutorial misconduct surrounding the triple murder convictions of boxer Rubin "Hurricane" Carter and his co-defendant, John Artis, which led to the ultimate dismissal of all accusations against them.
 Both men were cleared after serving lengthy prison sentences.

+Raab co-authored with Frank Ragano his 1994 memoir Mob Lawyer.